fenago/apache-cassandra/lab_5.md

 # -*- coding: utf-8 -*-
 # program: chapter05_001.py

-## web is the shorthand alias of pandas.io.data
+## web is the shorthand alias of pandas_datareader
-import pandas.io.data as web
+import pandas_datareader as web import datetime
-import datetime

 ## we want to retrieve the historical daily stock quote of